Toilets from around the world

 Wiping the toilet humour before we get started – World Toilet Day is for raising awareness of the sanitation poverty that affects 3.6 billion people.
 Bad sanitation can lead to countless health problems and pollution, and it's the mission of World Toilet Day to ensure safe toilets for all by 2030.

 Frequent visitors to France will be well-versed with the 'toilet roulette' one has to partake in, whenever nature calls in public place.
 In Southern parts in particular you may encounter the 'hole in the ground' style toilet that so many British tourists dread, while the majority will look much like the standard loos we use back home, often with the added luxury of a bidet.

 Papua New Guinea is one of many remote destinations where toilet architecture can get interesting, with a tendency towards towering 'long drops' that sit on bamboo stilts.
-You can take a look at a particularly inventive example of a PNG 'sea toilet' - complete with its own tidal flushing system - here.
+You can take a look at a particularly inventive example, complete with its own tidal flushing system, below.
 Other countries where you might encounter this particular style of 'loo with view' include India (remember that scene in Slumdog Millionaire?), and the clifftop extremes of Siberia.

-If you've ever been to a British music festival, you'll of course be quite familiar (it not altogether comfortable) with this high-rise style of sanitation station.
+If you've ever been to a British music festival, you'll of course be quite familiar (if not altogether comfortable) with this high-rise style of sanitation station.

 Another toilet-type perhaps deserving of the header 'don't look down' is the "shelf" style loo most commonly found in Germany, Austria, the Netherlands and Denmark.
 The design of this toilet encourages the user to inspect their own droppings before flushing them away.
 There is no other purpose beyond facilitating this curious act, and the design does not save any water when compared with an average model.